airbnb/eslint-plugin-miniprogram/README.md

 Different Mini Program runtimes have different required fields in config (`.json`) file.

-You should add `"conponent": true` if you are using `Component` function.
+You should add `"component": true` if you are using `Component` function.

 ```ts
 // comp.js